manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 # Feb-03-2016 IRAP Roche J042

-## Summary

 ## Commits

 ### Questions and Problems:

 - [x] ~~How to get the type information from header.
 Can fit it on the header.
 How many BIAS are needed?~~ All in *HIERARCH ESO ---*.
-For example.

 - [x] MUSE cal bias and cal bias linearity?.
 Only cal_bias in the same day.
 Can use cal_bias simply

 - [x] ~~Problem merging Bias works with max of 10 and min of 3..
-When 11 doesnt work.~~ Wrong command to use it in parrallell was missing the `taskset` described in Appendix C.
+When 11 doesn't work.~~ Wrong command to use it in parallel was missing the `taskset` described in Appendix C.

 - [x] ~~No Darks that same day.
 200 in total for MUSE.
 Which one to use?.
-Also different ExpTime for the dakrs frm 1200 to 3600.
+Also different ExpTime for the darks from 1200 to 3600.
 Object is 60.
-In the Manueal ut says that the dark current is small so the dark is optional.~~  No darks for now.
+In the Manual it says that the dark current is small so the dark is optional.~~  No darks for now.

 - [x] ~~Many flats that day but only 3 with to that target RA and DEC.
-Only those 3?.~~ All Flats of the night.
+Only those 3?.~~ Downloaded all Flats of the night.

 - [x] ~~Got problem *"unable to find recipe muse_bias"*.~~.
 I created a new config file and included where all the libs where the path is: `/opt/reflex/install/lib/esopipes-plugins/muse-1.0.1`
 - [x] ~~Use muse_bias.rc?~~ Not for now.

-- [x] ~~Appendix D Callibations for Commisioning and Science Verification Data.
-Use those Geometry and Astrometric table and Solution?~~ FOund them online.
+- [x] ~~Appendix D Calibrations for Commissioning and Science Verification Data.
+Use those Geometry and Astrometric table and Solution?~~ Found them online.

 - [x] ~~BADPIX_TABLE in flat?
-It is optional and says: "The use if a bad pixel table may actually degrade the tracing solution if it contains bad colums. ~~ Used the one in cal folder.
+It is optional and says: "The use if a bad pixel table may actually degrade the tracing solution if it contains bad columns. ~~ Used the one in cal folder.

 - [x] ~~Where to find DPR TYPE WAVE for the wavelength calibration.
 They should be in MUSE calibration template~.
 Will download it from online catalog.

 ### Python

-Created a little script that writes the full path and frame tag of files
+Created a little script that writes the full path and frame tag of files. *seetype.py*.

 ### Bash